thanpolas/entity/README.md

 * **var_args** {...*} Can be any type and any number of values, the normalizer will always keep the last one which is expected to contain the results from an entity operation.
 * Returns Object, Array of Objects or null.

-The normalize method **is only available for the Mongoose adaptor** and it's main purpose is to provide a normalized way of data representation.
+Normalize is a middleware **only available for the Mongoose adaptor** and it's main purpose is to provide a normalized way of data representation.
 More specifically the normalize method will:

 * Return an Object Literal vs a Mongoose.Document type that mongoose returns.
 * Will convert the Mongoose.Document into an object honoring getters: `item.toObject({getters: true})`